Herbal teas for dogs? And a green? Can dogs drink decaf tea? Yes to all questions, but you are the guardian of your beloved pet! Read First!

 8. ROOIBOS TEA

 Another personal favorite (Chamomile being #1) that I love to drink and share with our little dog as well.

 Rooibos comes to us from South Africa and the word means “Red Bush.”
 This lovely tea is full of antioxidants which we know help to slow down aging effects and also contributes to the prevention of certain cancers, boosts our immune system, and has anti-inflammatory benefits.

 Similar to my beloved Chamomile, Rooibos (cooled down of course) can be applied to your dog’s skin to help with irritations.
 And just like it can help ease our anxieties, it can also calm a nervous dog.

 If you like a little kick of cinnamon in your tea, as I sometimes do, you’ll be pleased to know that a lot of dogs do too.
 You can let them enjoy this added tasty benefit by adding a cinnamon stick to the brew for a few minutes (no more than five) and then remove it and let the tea cool before offering it.
 Cinnamon, apart from being tasty, has a host of other benefits for our pooches just like it does for us.

-Please keep in mind, it is vital that you first talk about the health of your pet with your vet or holistic veterinarian.
-They know your pup and the medical history as well and will always be able to offer you the best advice and recommendations when it comes to herbal teas and your beloved pooch!
+Remember, it is vital that you first talk about the health of your pet with your vet or holistic veterinarian.
+They know your pup and medical history as well.
+These medical professionals will always be able to offer you the best advice.
+And of course, the best recommendations when it comes to herbal teas and your beloved pooch!